Mrrvm/os_lusiadas_2/content/wdka-pub.md

 [^deco]: I use "decolonisation" in quotes, as neocolonial structures remain in place to this day, just like coloniality does.

 [^lie]: *Wikipedia.
-"Slavery in Portugal."
+Slavery in Portugal.
 Last modified April 14, 2025. https://en.wikipedia.org/wiki/Slavery_in_Portugal.* And *Cartwright, Mark.
 "Portuguese Empire."
 World History Encyclopedia.
 Last modified July 19, 2021. https://www.worldhistory.org/Portuguese_Empire/.
 As Cartwright notes "(...) slaves continued to be imported to São Tomé and Principe until prohibition in 1908.
 Slaves were then replaced by African labourers who had to be repatriated after a certain number of years, but their living conditions were little different from those their slave predecessors had suffered.", and this is evident through official government documents like [[Código do trabalho dos indígenas nas colónias portuguesas de África]], and interviews conducted in [[Forced labour by those who lived through it]].*

 [^canto1]: in the verse "Cessem do sábio Grego e do Troiano" of stanza 3, *canto* I.

-[^hegel1]: *Hegel, G. W. F. "C. The Beautiful Ideal."
+[^hegel1]: *Bernard Bosanquet & W.M.
+Bryant.
 Chapter 3 in Part 3, Section 3, of Aesthetics: Lectures on Fine Art.
+Selections from Hegel's Lectures on Aesthetics.
+The Journal of Speculative Philosophy.
+1886.
 Translated by T. M. Knox.
 Marxists Internet Archive.
 Accessed May 19, 2025. https://www.marxists.org/reference/archive/hegel/works/ae/part3-section3-chapter3.htm*.

 [^hegel2]: Hegel’s definition of epic poetry privileges Greco-Roman and Western Christian models as the pure form of epic.
 Considering, for example _Mahabharata_, _Ramayana_, African griot traditions, oral epics (e.g. _Ozidi Saga_), as less developed or primitive, and justifying Europe’s "civilizing mission".